Economics (ECO)

 Typically Offered: Fall, Summer.

 Course Description: Continuation and expansion of money and banking concepts introduced in ECO 260; includes money, banks, and other financial intermediaries, the Federal Reserve System, concepts of monetary control, monetary policy, and international banking.
-Prerequisite(s): ECO 260.
+Prerequisite(s): ECO 260 or ECO 261.

 ECO 375 Economics of Health Care Credits: 3